OmdenaAI/omdenalore_open/README.md

-# OmdenaLore - Philippines Local Chapter Challenge
+# OmdenaLore - Local Chapter Challenges

-This library contains the open-sourced compilation of the challenge codebase during the **Philippines Local Chapter Challenge**.
+This library contains the open-sourced compilation of the local chapter challenge codebases.